gohryt/programming-languages-research/COMPILERS.md

 The broader design pattern: two JITs with different complexity/throughput trade-offs, dispatched per opcode, is a reasonable engineering compromise when a VM's instruction set is large and heterogeneous.
 The cost is maintaining two codegen paths; the benefit is that simple instructions don't pay the overhead of the more sophisticated backend.

+Bart Wiegmans's June 2023 retrospective is the postmortem: the unordered IR of the expression JIT prevents cross-basic-block optimization, and "failing to deprecate the lego JIT" is named as a mistake.
+No significant JIT codegen work has shipped since — the 2026.03 MoarVM release notes contain library bumps but no JIT items.
+As a production fact: **MoarVM on AArch64 (Apple Silicon, ARM64 Linux/macOS) runs the interpreter only** — there is no native JIT backend.
+Spesh (§14.4) optimizations are still active and Homebrew/distro packages support ARM64, but native code generation is x86-64-only.

 Source: https://github.com/MoarVM/MoarVM/blob/master/docs/jit/overview.org and http://brrt-to-the-future.blogspot.com/2023/06/retrospective-of-moarvm-jit.html

 ### 13.6.
 Virgil — Self-Hosted Lightweight Whole-Program Compiler